 Note If you check the "Yes" box on Line 1, you cannot use Schedule NR.
 If you file your Illinois return indicating your filing status as "married filing jointly" and one spouse is a full-year resident of Illinois, you must file your return using full-year residency status.
 However, if you are filing a joint federal return and one spouse is an Illinois resident while the other is a part-year resident, you may choose to file with Illinois as "married filing separately."
-In this case, each person must determine income and exemptions as if he or she had filed separate federal returns.
+In this case, do not recompute any items on your federal return.
+Instead, you must divide each item of income and deduction shown on your joint federal return between your separate Illinois returns following the Allocation Worksheet in the 2014 Form IL-1040 Instructions.
+The spouse filing as a part-year resident must attach a completed Schedule NR.